 Background

 The relationship between the God Yahweh and the People Israel stands at the center of biblical literature.
-The Bible does not necessary claim that Yahweh is the only god who exists, but He demands that the People Israel worship him alone.
-The Bible is not the source of this claim, but rather its expression; the metahistorical depiction of the chronicle of Yahweh and Israel aims to provide an explanation for the beliefs and rituals that the original authors, redactors, and readers of the biblical texts knew and practiced.
+The Bible does not necessary claim that Yahweh is the only god who exists, but it demands that the People Israel worship him alone.
+The Bible is not the source of this claim, but rather its expression; the mythohistorical depiction of the ties between Yahweh and Israel aims to provide an explanation for the beliefs and rituals that the original authors, redactors, and readers of the biblical texts knew and practiced.
 The first part of the Bible—the five books known as the Torah or Pentateuch—consists of a myth retelling how this God and this people began to weave their fates together.

 As in the case of other gods, Yahweh was considered by his adherents to possess a personality as well as a physical body.
-Like human beings, He loves and hates, is merciful and vengeful, encouraging and jealous.
-His body also resembles that of His human creations, whom the story says were fashioned in His image, although the divine body exceeds the frame of the human form: in its size, its manifestation, and in its ability to be revealed and disappear, to fly and to walk, to be unified and dispersed.
-This project will be devoted to the connection between these two aspects of the personification of Yahweh: His personality and His body.
-What is the relation between the biblical God’s qualities, interests, and emotions, and His incarnation as a body in space?
+Like human beings, he loves and hates, is merciful and vengeful, encouraging and jealous.
+His body also resembles that of his human creations, whom the story says were fashioned in his image, although the divine body exceeds the frame of the human form: in its size, its manifestation, and in its ability to be revealed and disappear, to fly and to walk, to be unified and dispersed.
+This project will be devoted to the connection between these two aspects of biblical anthropomorphism: Yahweh’s personality and his body.
+What is the relation between the biblical God’s qualities, interests, and emotions, and his incarnation as a body in space?
 How are these two aspects expressed in the relationship between Yahweh and Israel, as it is depicted in the Pentateuch?

 Interpersonal Relations and Spatial Presence